 - A step-by-step guide on how to claim expenses

 - What happens in the event of a dispute concerning expenses

 There are lots of factors that influence the exact wording of your policy.
 For example, if you recently raised capital, it makes sense to be a bit more flexible, while a bootstrapped company might like to have a tighter budget.

 Now, let’s take a look at the basics.

-Why do you need an expense policy?
+Why do you need an employee spending policy?

-But even when you already have rules about employee spending, it can be worth to formalise them by creating an expense policy.
+But even when you already have rules about employee spending, it can be worth it to formalise them by creating an expense policy.
 Writing everything down in an official document ensures that everyone is on the same page, which helps to simplify and speed up the reimbursement process.